bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ConnectorBType_2xjdteWAjCdRxhbBMzx0M0/Documentation.md

-Indicate the type of B-end connector
+Indicates the type of B-end connector.